4GeeksAcademy/python-functions-programming-exercises/exercises/07-lambda-function-two/README.md

 print(multy(2,2))
 ```

-# 📝 Instructions:
+## 📝 Instructions:

-1. Create a lambda function called `rapid` it will take one string parameter
+1. Create a lambda function called `rapid` it will take one string parameter.

 2. Return the same string with the last letter removed.

-# 💡 Hint
+## 💡 Hint

-Google how to "remove last letter form string python" (you can use the square brackets)
++ Google how to "remove last letter form string python" (you can use the square brackets).